BryceRussell/astro-json-element/README.md

 ### class

-The class attribute can be defined using objects, arrays, sets, and strings using [class:list](https://docs.astro.build/en/reference/directives-reference/#classlist) directive
+The class attribute can be defined using objects, arrays, sets, and strings.
+Uses the [class:list](https://docs.astro.build/en/reference/directives-reference/#classlist) directive

 ### ...attrs